- Quality of Life

 - SADD (Soldiers Against Drunk Driving)

 Our program is free of charge to use for anyone on Fort Wainwright, and no information is collected and sent to anyone’s chain of command.
-The SADD vans will pick up Soldiers and/or their spouse provided they have a valid military identification card within the normal operating hours.
+The SADD vans will pick up Service members and/or their spouse provided they have a valid military identification card within the normal operating hours.
 We will not shuttle you to another bar, drive thrus, or any other location.
 Our goal is ensure your safe return from off/on-post establishments to your living quarters, regardless if you have on-post housing or off-post housing.
 For more information contact the SADD Coordinator at the number above.

 The Better Opportunities for Single Service Members (BOSS) program represents the voice of the single Service member.
 If you're a single Service member, BOSS members advocate for you by advancing quality of life issues on the installation, and in the barracks, to senior leaders on post and throughout the Army.
 "Let Your Voice Be Heard"